MSoykan/MSoykan/README.md

-🔭 New grad CSE student from Marmara Unviersity
+🔭 Senior CSE student from Marmara Unviersity

 🌱 I’m currently learning to develop games using Unity.